alpay9/cs307-assignments/README.md

 - In the third assignment, implemented a concurrent rideshare simulation.
 As synchronization primitives, used semaphores. <br>
 - In the fourth assignment, implemented a heap management application.
 It simulates how a heap gives spaces to different processes when they request space and how a memory space gets freed. <br>

-Note: I got a perfect score on all of the assignments.
+Note: I got perfect scores on all of the assignments.